kennethreitz/bpwatch/README.md

 You should be able to just stick it in a directory and go:

-    $ git clone https://github.com/kennethreitz/lplex.git && cd lplex
+    $ git clone https://github.com/kennethreitz/bpwatch.git && cd bpwatch
     $ make
-    $ ./lplex
+    $ ./bpwatch

-You can then move `lplex` and `lplex.zip` wherever you like.
+You can then move `bpwatch` and `bpwatch.zip` wherever you like.

 Usage